degdigital/skeletor/README.md

 |   |-- js/
 |   |-- _patterns/
 |-- Gruntfile.js
+|-- project.config.js
 ```

 ### Pattern Lab Directories
 By default, Pattern Lab lives in the root of Skeletor.
 The `core/` and `config/` directories contain the Pattern Lab source code and configuration settings, respectively.
 The `source/` directory contains your project's source code, including pattern templates, CSS, JS, and images.
 The `public/` directory contains the generated Pattern Lab site.
 Assets are compiled and copied from the `source/` directory to the `public/` directory during the build process.

 ### Export Directory
 The `export/` directory contains production-ready assets that have been exported from Pattern Lab.
-Depending on the configuration of your project, many assets may bypass this directory and instead be exported into CMS directories.
+Depending on the configuration of your project, assets may bypass this directory and instead be exported into CMS directories.

 ### Grunt Directory
 Skeletor is powered by the Grunt task runner.
-Task configuration files can be found in the `grunt` directory.
-However, the majority of your configuration changes should be confined to the Gruntfile.
+Task configuration and code files can be found in the `grunt` directory.
+However, the majority of your configuration changes should be confined to the `project-config.json` file.

 ### Multi-Theme Directory Structure
 To use multiple themes with Skeletor, the directory structure changes slightly.
 A directory for each theme is added to the root directory of Skeletor.
 The assets for a theme live within the theme's directory.
 In addition, each theme has its own instance of Pattern Lab.
 This is due to the current limitations of representing multiple websites in a single instance of Pattern Lab.